So there is a difficult conversation you need to have with someone or do your team members keep arguing? Here is a technique to help you.

 There is a third position which is standing and watching the conversation happen.
 How does it look from an outsider?
 What would an outsider think, see and hear?
 You can take up the observer position at any point during the conversation when you want to have an external view of what might really be happening and listen to what is really being said.

-As a Coach you can use this with your client if they appear to be having repetitive conflict or would like to work through a conversation they find challenging.
+As a Coach or Leader, you can use this with your client or team member if they appear to be having repetitive conflict or would like to work through a conversation they find challenging.

 To talk about an observed perceptual positioning session or if you are a Coach who would like to talk about a session to understand this technique better please message me at caroline@successCL.com